AES-Outreach/Full-Time-Interview-Summer-2022/README.md

 }
 ```

-The endpoint will throw the following error if the code is invalid
+The endpoint will throw the following error if the code or email is invalid
 ```
 interface MfaError {
   code: 400;